Huskies and Bulls face off in final MAC dual of the year

-Ryan Ludwig enters his second season as the head coach of the Huskie wrestling program in 2012-13.
+Ryan Ludwig enters his third season as the head coach of the Huskie wrestling program in 2013-14.

 In his first season at the helm, Ludwig's Huskies recorded eight dual wins in 2011-12 - the most for the program since the 2007-08 campaign.
 The team also extended their streak of NCAA tournament appearances to 41 years when senior Brad Dieckhaus and redshirt sophomore Kevin Fanta both earned bids to St. Louis.
 Off the mat, the team won the men's Victors Cup competition for the second consecutive season for academic excellence, community service, and competitive achievement.